 Furthermore, anxiety, loss of appetite, insomnia and lack of concentration may also be symptoms in women who may have a hormonal imbalance — along with symptoms such as sudden weight gain, a reduced sex drive, hot flashes and night sweats.
 Be sure to talk to your doctor if you have any of these signs.

-Depending on the severity of hormonal imbalance symptoms, women who can tolerate the discomforts can live their day-to-day life without medication or treatment.
+Depending on the severity of hormonal imbalance symptoms, women who can tolerate the discomforts can live their day-to-day lives without medication or treatment.
 However, your doctor may recommend lifestyle changes to remedy or reduce the signs of hormonal imbalance or even prescribe medication to bring your hormones back into equilibrium.
 Here are some options your doctor may want you to consider.

 Lifestyle changes: Sometimes changes in your lifestyle can help minimize your risk of hormonal imbalance.
 A sensible diet, regular exercise and a regular sleep schedule are easy ways to keep your body's chemistry even.

 Medication: Synthetic hormones are commonly prescribed to treat hormonal imbalance.
 "Depending on [their lifestyle], I usually prescribe birth control such as pills, the NuvaRing or the Ortho Evra patch," says Douglas.
 "But I might also recommend an [antidepressant]."
 Some antidepressants, such as Celexa, Pristiq or Effexor can help minimize signs of hormonal imbalance, while other medication, such as Prempro, are commonly prescribed for menopausal symptoms in women.
 Most commonly, synthetic progesterone and estrogen are prescribed to balance out hormones.

-In cases where the causes of hormonal imbalance symptoms in women are hard to pinpoint, genetic testing through urine, saliva or blood may be warranted.
+In cases in which the causes of hormonal imbalance symptoms in women are hard to pinpoint, genetic testing through urine, saliva or blood may be warranted.
 Once your doctor has reviewed your diagnosis, a treatment plan that may combine medication, synthetic hormones and lifestyle changes may be tailored to fit your needs.
 Most important, causes of hormonal imbalance in women can be best diagnosed if you talk to your doctor as soon as you think you see signs of hormonal imbalance, getting you on the road to a more balanced body chemistry sooner.